Mukesh Meshram

-Mukesh Kumar Meshram is a 1995-batch Indian Administrative Service (IAS) officer of the Uttar Pradesh cadre, currently serving as the Principal Secretary for the Animal Husbandry, Dairy and Fishery Development Department in the Government of Uttar Pradesh.
+Mukesh Kumar Meshram is a 1995-batch Indian Administrative Service (IAS) officer of the Uttar Pradesh cadre, currently serving as the Additional Chief Secretary for the Government of Uttar Pradesh.
+He was promoted to the rank of Additional Chief Secretary in January 2026.

 He is notable for his extensive administrative career and his previous leadership roles, particularly in the state's Tourism and Culture departments, where he oversaw major events and policy changes, including multiple Guinness World Record achievements.

 Education and career

 Meshram holds a Master of Architecture from the Indian Institute of Technology, Roorkee and a Master of Public Administration from the University of Birmingham, UK.

 Prior to his current posting, he served in several senior roles in Uttar Pradesh, including: